-While employee healthcare costs and access to a wide variety of medical providers have always been at the top of our criteria list, we also continued to focus our 2023 benefit offerings on choice and specifically our mental health and well-being offerings.
-We wanted to ensure our employees have a variety of help and resources available, offered in platforms and services they felt comfortable using, should they need it.
+While employee healthcare costs and access to a wide variety of medical providers have always been at the top of our criteria list, we also continued to focus our 2024 benefit offerings on choice and our mental health and well-being offerings.
+We want to ensure our employees have a variety of help and resources available, offered through platforms and services they feel comfortable using, should they need it.

-In addition, we offered a comprehensive Employee Assistance Plan to all Ameresco employees and their family members should they need assistance with any life planning matters.
-Through several options of applications of corporate programs, we continued our partnership and memberships to Care.com, Gympass, and Headspace and Virgin Pulse mobile apps.
+In addition, we offer a comprehensive Employee Assistance Plan to all Ameresco global employees and their family members should they need assistance with life planning matters.
+Through our benefit offerings, our employees can also take advantage of tools and benefits to enhance their physical, mental or financial health.